 - The Barracks on LOST have a swingset, which was used happily by the Dharma kids (Ben, Charlotte) in the 70s.
 However, in present day it just serves as a reminder that the Others can't have children.

-- In Buffy the Vampire Slayer there's a boy who's been left at the playground.
+- The Cold Open of "Lie to Me", an episode with a theme of how the illusions of childhood give way to the Black and Gray Morality of the adult world.
+There's a boy who's been left at the playground.
 It's dark, and he's the last one there, and then Drusilla shows up.
 Fortunately for him Angel shows up and stops her.

 - The episode where Buffy reaches her eighteenth birthday has an Action Prologue of Buffy fighting a vampire in a playground at night, with all the 'leave childhood behind' metaphors that implies.